AndreRdz7/365DaysOfCodingJournal/GOAL.md

 - React (improve) to create awesome and interactive interfaces
 - UX/UI with accessibility
 - Node.js (improve) for BackEnd development
-- Azure Cloud
-- Salesforce Developer
 - Ethereum+Solidity
 - Docker and Kubernetes
-- NoSQL (improve)
+- NoSQL -> MongoDB (improve)

 ## Learning

+- Angular best practices, concepts and architecture
 - C++ std library and OOP for coding interviews and competitive programming
 - Machine Learning and Artificial Intelligence from the root (concepts) to implementation (libraries/kits/code)
 - UI/UX prototyping